JMarkstrom/SafeNet-Trusted-Access/README.md

 ## Release History
 * 2019.11.21 `v1.0.0` Initial Release

-# OATH authenticator import into Microsoft Azure AD (using Thales OTP 110)
+# OATH authenticator import into Microsoft Azure AD

-*This script takes in the generic Thales authenticator seed file for 3rd party use and manipulates it for compliance with current Microsoft OATH import requirements.*
+*This script takes in the generic Thales authenticator seed file for 3rd party use and manipulates it for compliance with current Microsoft OATH import requirements.
+In the script, the OTP110 authenticator is used, but the script can be easily modified to support the Thales OTP Display Card and others.*

 **DISCLAIMER**: This script is provided "as-is" without any warranty of any kind, either expressed or implied.

 ## Prerequisites
 You will need to meet the following prequisites to make use of this script.